tychobrailleur/tychobrailleur.github.io/editing.md

 `C-y`.
 You can cycle through the previous cut values using `M-y` after `C-y` as many times as you need.

+- `C-M-SPC M-w` : Select current sexp, and put it in the kill ring.

 # Delete and insert

 - `C-k` : kill text to the end of line